All the RV Camping in Sequoia & Kings Canyon National Park

 As you continue through the park, just before crossing the imaginary line that separates Kings Canyon from Sequoia, Stony Creek has spots that hold up to 22′ long RVs, however, if you’ve come to Sequoia to see the world’s tallest trees, Lodgepole Campground–with easy access to a visitor center and not far from General Sherman himself–is likely your best bet.
 There is no cell service, nor hookups, but showers and flush toilets are available and you’ll find yourself camping beneath one of the most beautiful canopies in the world.

-The Absolute Best Camping
+The Best Camping Overall

 For those of you traveling a bit lighter, and therefore not limited by size, options within the park continue to open up.